johan162/mptools/README.md

 > home of the cloud-init project [cloud-init.io](https://cloud-init.io/)
 > and the description of [Cloud-Init files](https://cloudinit.readthedocs.io/en/latest/).*

-This toolset includes a few cloud-init templates, they are all stored in the `cloud/` folder.
+This toolset includes a few cloud-init templates, they are all stored in the `cloud/` folder in the distributed package.
-As of this writing the following templates are provided
+As of this writing the following templates are provided:

 1. `cloud/fulldev-config.in`, A full C/C++ dev environment
 2. `cloud/minidev-config.in`, A minimal c/C++ dev environment